etcd/raspi-home-sensors/README.md

 # raspi-home-sensors

-This repository contains code for a Raspberry Pi to monitor a home environment via sensors (e.g., hygrometer, thermometer).
+This repository contains code for a Raspberry Pi to monitor a home environment via sensors (e.g., hygrometer, thermometer) and write its data to a Google Sheet.

 # Set up Google Sheets